 This proves and shows Google’s dedication in providing the top-quality, most relevant results to its users based on the user’s query.

 2. Matching Your Query

 Analyzing the words in the query is just the beginning of the search journey, but matching your query in its index is when the real ups and downs start.

 Google goes through every webpage that matches the query you just typed into the search engine.
 It starts by looking at those terms in the index, and search and sort down those websites that are most closely match the information which you are looking for.
 Here, comes the analyzing part where it looks for every detail such as whether the keyword is the title or headings and how often it is being used on a page.

 3. Ranking Those Pages

-While searching a particular query, you don’t care about how many pages of that information is based on your subject matter.
+While searching for a particular query, you don’t care about how many pages of that information are based on your subject matter.
 All that you care about is getting the right and best information.
 And that is what Google promises in delivering.

-For a quintessential query, you are always going to find tens of millions of website with that relevant information in regard to that query.
+For a quintessential query, you are always going to find tens of millions of websites with that relevant information in regard to that query.